The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Method

-The above analytical solutions are first obtained in the intrinsic coordinates of the dSph, and then transformed to the observed frame to be compared with observational data.
+The solutions are first obtained in the intrinsic frames of the dSphs, and transformed to the observed frame.
 The coordinate system in the observed frame $(x^\prime,y^\prime,z^\prime)$ is a left-handed system.
 The $x^\prime$-axis lies along the projected major axis of the observed image of the galaxy, which is required by the MGE approach, and the $y^\prime$-axis lies along the projected minor axis.
 The $z^\prime$-axis is aligned with the line-of-sight direction, pointing away from us.
 On the other hand, the coordinate system in the intrinsic frame $(x,y,z)$ is a right-handed system.
 The $x$-axis coincides with the $x^\prime$-axis of the coordinates in the observed frame, and two coordinate systems are linked via

 where $i$ is the inclination angle of the galaxy.

 We use a maximum-likelihood analysis to find the model that best describes our discrete data set.
 For a star located at $\boldsymbol{x}^\prime_i=(x^\prime_i,y^\prime_i)$ on the plane of the sky, it has the velocity vector $\boldsymbol{v}_i=(v_{x^\prime,i},\, v_{y^\prime,i},\, v_{z^\prime,i})$ and the error matrix